WallarooLabs/blog.wallaroolabs.com/content/post/mnist-example.md

 ## Creating the models

 Even though we have said that the focus will be on inference, we still need to create some models to be able to use them.
-In this case, all the code for training is contained in `train_models.py`.
+In this case, all the code for training is contained in [`train_models.py`](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/sklearn-example/train_models.py).
 We invite you to take a detailed look at it, but for the sake of this blog entry we only need to know that it is training a PCA for data preprocessing and a logistic regression for classification.
-The two models are then serialized to disk using sklearn's built-in pickle compatibility, to two separate file: `pca.model` and `logistic.model`.
+The two models are then serialized to disk using sklearn's built-in pickle compatibility, to two separate files: `pca.model` and `logistic.model`.

 ## Application Setup